jasondavies/tt-isa-documentation/WormholeB0/NoC/Overlay/README.md

 ![](../../../Diagrams/Out/OverlayStream.svg)

-The message header array exists in L1; the stream itself only maintains front/back pointers in to the array.
+The message header array exists in L1; the stream itself only maintains front/back pointers into the array.

-The receive buffer FIFO exists in L1; the stream itself only maintains base/size/read/write pointers in to it.
+The receive buffer FIFO exists in L1; the stream itself only maintains base/size/read/write pointers into it.

 The message metadata FIFO exists in the stream itself.
 In most streams, each element of the FIFO consists of a pointer to a message (somewhere in the receive buffer) and the length of that message.
 Some streams augment each element of the FIFO with a full copy of the header of the message in question (its first 16 bytes).